AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Forming the likelihood here might be creating the likelihood of the real data we have.
 For example in the ads scenario, the real data its what we are trying to predict.

+During perception, in state updating with posterors, we can have some metrics that will help towards automatically understanding the state of the system.
+Acceptance Rate
+A lower acceptance rate means the system is being more conservative and explornig more of the uncertainty.
 Beliefs Update

 We are always processing data but for a specific situation we have to filter out noise.
 Since we are multi-purpose, our system is based on priorities.
 In our case we are creating first unipurpose agents.
 This is because we can easily engineer sensorial channels with uncertainty and context.

+For posterior, we use Hamiltonian Monte Carlo
+What is hamiltonian monte carlo and how does it apply in our system?
+HMC uses gradients and hamiltonina dynamics to propose new states that are likely to have high probailiyt unders the new posterior distribuoin.
+An acceptance rate aroun 60% suggest that the proposals are either too conservative, which would result in a very high acceptance rate but slow exploration, nor too aggressive which would lead to too many rejectinos.
+It indicate that your sampler is effectively navigating the posterior landscape.
+The sampler avouds proposing impossible scenarios suc as having more clicks than impression because likelihood and prior together enode those contrsins.

+A moderate acceptance rate indicates a good balance between exploring the parameter space and converging to the true posterior distribution.
+If acceptance rate was extremely low, it might signal taht step sizes or energy estimates are off.
+Meaning most proposed states are highly unlkley under the model.
+Conversely an extremely high acceptance rate coils imply that the sampler is taking very small steps which might slow down convergence and redue the efficiency of exploration.

+An acceptance rate of 59.20% proposes new states that are reasonable given hierarchical model for the ad data.

+What are states?
+A state is a compete specificainon of all the latent variablesin the model at a given moment.
+One possible confirmation or snapshot of the entire models internal beliefs.

+HMC uses a Metropolis acceptance criterion to decide whether to move to the new state or stay at the current one.
+Earache state is represented by position q, and momentum p.
+H(q, p) is defined as the sum of:
+Potential energy
+Kinetic energy

+When we run HMC it proposes new configurations for the latent variables.
+Then the acceptance criterion ensures consistency with joint distribution.
+And maintains constraints, e.g. if the new state would imply more clicks than impressions, the energy H(q) would be very high, making deltaH large and the proposal very unlikely to be accepted (Because is impossible to have more clicks than impressions).

+"under your model" refers to the joint distribution (the complete probabilistic model) that you've specified.
+This joint distribution encapsulates all your assumptions (priors, likelihoods, hierarchical relationships) about how the world works according to your model, and it’s used to judge whether a new proposed state is plausible or not.

+Why This is Useful for Decision-Making
+Captures Uncertainty:

+Instead of relying on a single estimate, we get a distribution for each metric.

+This allows for better risk assessment.

+Maintains Relationships Between Metrics:

+Since HMC samples the joint posterior distribution, it respects natural constraints (e.g., clicks cannot exceed impressions).

+Combines Campaign-Level and Ad-Level Performance:

+HMC allows hierarchical modeling, meaning both high-level trends (campaign-level) and detailed ad performance (per-ad metrics) are captured simultaneously.

 Sensorial Data
 In the Bayesian brain hypothesis, sensorial data continuously flow in, whenever there is a change in environment, the system gathers the latest sensorial data and uses it to update its beliefs about the state of the world.
 This update is Bayesian inference and it happens before a decision is made.